 While console fans waste their time bickering over whether Destiny is better on Xbox One or PS4, PC owners game in style on the superior platform.
 Not only does the PC let you play AAA console hits like Dark Souls 3 or Street Fighter 5, it is the only platform offering such games as Starcraft 2 and League of Legends.

-PC games also receive some of the heaviest discounts (the Steam Winter Sale is expected to go live starting December 22), ensuring you get the most for your money, and with digital libraries that stretch back decades, PC gamers also enjoy a range of titles unmatched by any other platform.
+PC games also receive some of the heaviest discounts, ensuring you get the most for your money, and with digital libraries that stretch back decades, PC gamers also enjoy a range of titles unmatched by any other platform.
 And more often than not, PC port features better graphics, sports smoother gameplay and gets more frequent updates than their console counterparts.

 If you're ready to game in style, check out this selection of the best titles the PC has to offer.

 After yearly rehashes of Call of Duty and Battlefield, Overwatch feels like a breath of fresh air.
 The game's cast ranges from a super-intelligent, genetically engineered gorilla to an enlightened robot monk.
 And like Team Fortress 2 did back in 2007, Overwatch delivers strategic, team-based play; game-changing ults; and nail-biting finishes across 12 maps and four game modes.
 Overwatch is already one of our front-runners for Game of the Year, and more than 10 million people are already playing the game less than a month after its release.
 On PC, you can purchase the game for $40 — $20 less than on consoles — just as long as you don't mind skipping a handful of cosmetic items and digital goodies.